 Overland Expo is about travel, education, friendship, and experiences, but if we’re honest, it’s also about the amazing trucks and gear.
-Enormous Unimogs, Earth Cruisers, Global Expedition Vehicles, and Earthroamers that we would rarely spot elsewhere litter the event.
+Enormous Unimogs, Earth Cruisers, Global Expedition Vehicles, Earthroamers and cascadia evolution that we would rarely spot elsewhere litter the event.
 There are vintage trucks from every corner of the globe, expertly built 4WDs of various makes and models, and overland products that will change the way you camp and travel forever.
 This year’s event was certainly no exception, so let’s take a look at a few of our favorites.

 The Overland Bug